 Share the BIG picture: from graphic recordings and discussions I can create wall mural artworks to display in your office spaces (or anywhere) and can tailor them to be living murals where spaces are left to provide regular updates, to work and display on

 Share them: from the ‘big picture’ you can share the key themes and messages and even hold a competition to ‘gift’ the visual!

 Display them: as your works of art, as that’s what they are!

 Video them: taking video and/or time-lapse of the drawings I create at your event provides a lasting visual legacy which attendees, clients and staff can watch over and over again!

 Use them: to brand your next workshop including on name badges, workshop agenda, powerpoint slides etc

-Use them: to illustrate ideas, information and issues in your documentation, fact sheets, stakeholder reports, annual reports etc
+Use them: to illustrate ideas, information and issues in your documentation, fact sheets, stakeholder reports, annual reports, journal articles etc

 Use them: to help engage groups, workshops and conference attendees